duckduckduckduckduckduck/AIAIMods/README.md

 Normally characters only masturbate if they run out of motivation when they have a high H desire, otherwise they always look for MC or failing that another character.
 With this plugin they will randomly seek to masturbate first.
 Control how often this happens as a percent in the plugin options.

-# LessPants
+# LessClothes

 Makes characters undress more when doing various things.
+Settings in plugin options.

 # How to use
 - To install copy the .dll to BepInEx\plugins.